BennoMan123/Contact_List_Project/README.md

 12/5/23 Part 3:
 * Added a pdf file to explain how to use the project.
 * Modified phase 2 doc to update the methods used in project.

+12/5/23 Part 3:
+* Fixed a javadoc comment (made the link in colorText interface open in new tab).
+* Updated javadocs folder.